Markets mixed after Trump-Biden debate; data lifts China

 The Hang Seng in Hong Kong jumped 1.4% to 23,593.51, but fell back from a 2.1% gain earlier in the morning.
 The Shanghai Composite index surged 0.6% to 3,243.79.

+U.S. futures were lower, with the contract for the S&P 500 down 0.6% while the contract for the Dow industrials fell 0.7%.

-Overnight, stocks ended with moderate losses Tuesday as investors waited for the first debate between President Donald Trump and Democratic challenger Joe Biden.
+Overnight, stocks ended with moderate losses Tuesday as investors waited for the first debate between Trump and Biden.

 The debate's likely impact on markets, if any, was unclear.
 The atmosphere was antagonistic, as to be expected, but for voters still undecided about who'd better handle the multiple crises that have beset the nation, the faceoff may not have offered anything new.